When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 Shrimps are either still frozen or have already thawed when bought raw.
 While I can purchase fresh shrimp in some places where I reside, it is mainly frozen.
 This is fine because frozen shrimp can still be prepared into peel-and-eat shrimp with excellent flavor and texture.

-If you’re using frozen shrimp, make sure it’s completely thawed before boiling.
+If you’re using frozen shrimp, ensure it’s completely thawed before boiling.
 Thawing should only take a few minutes, and you can speed things up by putting the shrimp in a strainer and pouring cold water over them.
-It won’t take long for it to defrost!
+After that, it won’t take long for it to defrost!

 - The shrimp meat turns a little reddish or bright crimson on the surface.